DominicReneSchu/RFT/en/facts/simulations/mathematical_proof/docs/index.md

-# Resonanzfeldtheorie – Python Toolkit
+# Resonance Field Theory – Python Toolkit

-Willkommen zur offiziellen Dokumentation des Python-Toolkits zur **Resonanzfeldtheorie**.
+Welcome to the official documentation of the Python toolkit for **Resonance Field Theory**.
-Dieses Paket ermöglicht die numerische Simulation, Analyse und Visualisierung von Resonanzphänomenen gemäß der Theorie von Dominic-René Schu.
+This package enables the numerical simulation, analysis, and visualization of resonance phenomena according to the theory of Dominic-René Schu.

 ---

-## Übersicht
+## Overview

-- **Berechnung der Resonanzenergie** auf Basis normierter Amplitude (A), Temperatur (T), Eigenfrequenz (omega₀) und Dämpfung (gamma).
+- **Calculation of resonance energy** based on normalized amplitude (A), temperature (T), eigenfrequency (omega₀), and damping (gamma).
-- **Entropie-Berechnung** als Maß für die Ordnung im Resonanzfeld.
+- **Entropy calculation** as a measure of order in the resonance field.
-- **Batch- und Parameterstudien**: Systematische Scans und Export der Ergebnisse.
+- **Batch and parameter studies**: Systematic scans and export of results.
-- **Modulare Struktur**: Leicht erweiterbar für neue Modelle, Kopplungen und Visualisierungen.
+- **Modular structure**: Easily extendable for new models, couplings, and visualizations.
-- **Wissenschaftlicher Standard**: Typisierung, Fehlerprüfung und klare Dokumentation.
+- **Scientific standard**: Typing, error checking, and clear documentation.
-- **Interaktive Notebooks** und Visualisierungsmöglichkeiten.
+- **Interactive notebooks** and visualization options.

 ---